A likelihood-based approach for multivariate categorical response regression in high dimensions: Abstract

 \section{Abstract}

 We propose a penalized likelihood method to fit the bivariate categorical response regression model.
 Our method allows practitioners to estimate which predictors are irrelevant, which predictors only affect the marginal distributions of the bivariate response, and which predictors affect both the marginal distributions and log odds ratios.
-To compute our estimator, we propose an efficient first order algorithm which we extend to settings where some subjects have only one response variable measured, i.e., the semi-supervised setting.
+To compute our estimator, we propose an efficient algorithm which we extend to settings where some subjects have only one response variable measured, i.e., a semi-supervised setting.
 We derive an asymptotic error bound which illustrates the performance of our estimator in high-dimensional settings.
 Generalizations to the multivariate categorical response regression model are proposed.
 Finally, simulation studies and an application in pan-cancer risk prediction demonstrate the usefulness of our method in terms of interpretability and prediction accuracy.
-An R package implementing the proposed method is available for download at \href{https://www.github.com/ajmolstad/BvCategorical}{github.com/ajmolstad/BvCategorical}.\\\\ \textbf{Keywords:} Classification, categorical response regression, convex optimization, multi-label classification, multinomial logistic regression